Leonardo DiCaprio should withdraw support to Jaggi Vasudev’s Cauvery campaign, says NGOs’ collective

 The Coalition for Environmental Justice in India on Tuesday wrote to American actor Leonardo DiCaprio, voicing its concerns about his support to the “Cauvery Calling” campaign organised by Isha Foundation.
 The letter, endorsed by over 90 organisations and several individuals, came days after DiCaprio extended his support to the movement aimed at reviving the river.

-On Saturday, DiCaprio had shared a link about the campaign on Facebook and wrote: “India’s rivers are severely endangered with many of its smaller rivers vanishing.
+On Saturday, DiCaprio had shared a link about the campaign on Facebook and written: “India’s rivers are severely endangered with many of its smaller rivers vanishing.
 Join Sadhguru and the Isha Foundation in their fight to preserve the Cauvery River.”

 In their letter, the coalition told DiCaprio that he “may not have been appropriately advised” in supporting the campaign.
 It said the campaign cannot comprehend the river basin’s realities and appears to be a programme that “presents, rather simplistically, that the river can be saved by planting trees on banks of her streams, rivulets, tributaries and the floodplains of the river”.